Homoserine O-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and L-homoserine, whereas its two products are CoA and O-acetyl-L-homoserine.
+The two substrates of this enzyme characterised from Neurospora are homoserine and acetyl-CoA.
+Its products are O-acetyl-homoserine and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:L-homoserine O-acetyltransferase.
 Other names in common use include homoserine acetyltransferase, homoserine transacetylase, homoserine-O-transacetylase, and L-homoserine O-acetyltransferase.
-This enzyme participates in methionine metabolism and sulfur metabolism.
+This enzyme participates in cysteine and methionine metabolism.